 Did your AirPods Pro fail Apple's ear seal test?
-Here's the fix
+Here's the fix.

-Apple AirPods Pro earbuds are trendy because of its noise cancelation and transparency sound capabilities.
-These functions are greatly enhanced when you use correctly sized tips.
-To assist you with sizing, the AirPods Pro comes with a choice of small, medium, and large silicone ear tips.
+Apple AirPods Pro earbuds are trendy because of their noise cancelation and transparency sound capabilities.
+However, these functions are greatly enhanced when you use correctly sized tips.
+To assist you with sizing, the AirPods Pro comes with small, medium, and large silicone ear tips.

-The iPhone maker also offers an Ear Tip Fit Test to help you achieve the best possible sound quality and noise cancellation.
-The test, which is available on your iPhone once it's linked to your AirPods Pro, isn't perfect.
+The iPhone maker also offers an ear tip fit test to help you achieve the best possible sound quality and noise cancellation.
+The test — which is available on your iPhone once it's linked to your AirPods Pro, our favorite true wireless earbuds — isn't perfect.
 It often fails.
 Luckily, there are some troubleshooting tips you can use to receive a positive result once again.

-As we previously noted, the AirPods Pro Ear Tip Fit Test is designed to ensure you have the best seal possible for each earbud.
-To get a successful test on each earbud, you must first make sure you have the correct sized ear tips in place.
+As we previously noted, the AirPods Pro ear tip fit test is designed to ensure you have the best seal possible for each earbud.
+To get a successful test on each earbud, you must first ensure you have the correct-sized ear tips in place.
 A good rule is if the ear tip feels too large in your ear or is uncomfortable, try a smaller ear tip, and so forth.

 Test the different tips

-Don't be surprised if you're ear sizes are different.
-In other words, you might have to use a different sized tip for each ear.
-After hours of trying to get the right fit for my AirPods Pro, I figured out that I needed a larger tip for my left ear.
+Don't be surprised if your ear sizes are different.
+In other words, you might have to use a different-sized tip for each ear.
+For example, after hours of trying to get the right fit for my AirPods Pro, I figured out that I needed a larger tip for my left ear.

 Move the tips around your ears

-If changing the tip sizes doesn't give you a positive Ear Tip Fit Test, start moving the tips around inside your ears, then do another test.
-I've noticed the more vertical the buds inside my ears, the better.
-You can order new ear tips on the Apple website.
+If changing the tip sizes doesn't give you a positive ear tip fit test, start moving the tips around inside your ears, then do another test.
+The more vertical the buds are inside your ears, the better.
+You can order new ear tips on the Apple website if yours aren't working out or you need new ones.

 Push them in further

 If you're convinced the size of your ear tips is correct, but you still get a bad test result, try pushing the tips into your ears more during a test.
-If you then get good test results, the tips were probably too small, so you should swap them out with larger tips and try again.
+If you get good test results while doing this, the tips are probably too small, so you should swap them out with larger tips and try again.

 Time to clean